calebhild/PageRankProject/README.md

 Firstly I began by changing the progress.py file by adding a 'frequency' parameter, this will control how often the progress bar updates as at the moment it updates everytime, even when a calculation is very quick.
 By making these changes the code will now only update the progress bar every 500 steps.
 This did infact speed up my program however not by a noticable amount, reducing it by about 5 seconds, resulting in a calculation time of 55.60 seconds with 100000 steps.

+Next I used defaultdict(list) instead of a regular dictionary, which automatically initialises an empty list for each key, so you do not need to check whether the node exists or not.
+The list is automatically created when you do graph[node].append(target).
+This should help performance as it elimnates the check for each node and automatically creating the list when needed in the load_graph function.

+Numeric operations are a huge part of this project, so by speeding it up will reduce the overal calculation time of the project.
+I will be using a libary called lumpy for Numeric Operations